jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 testability the state is delegated to a simple state-storing unit.
 The intricate logic may then be expressed as a separately tested set of side-effect free functions which transition between one state and the next.
-Although proof of correctness is difficult, for whichever results the functions give while under test, uninfluenced by state one may be confident that they will later yield the same result when given the same input.
+For whichever results the functions give while under test, uninfluenced by state one may be confident that they will later yield the same result if given the same input.
 The separate unit to maintain the state has exactly one responsibility, to hold the incremental parse output between function calls, and is trivial to test.
-This approach slightly breaks with the object oriented principle of encapsulation by hiding state behind the logic which acts on it but the departure will be justified if a more testable codebase leads to a more reliable library.
+This approach slightly breaks with the object oriented principle of encapsulation by hiding state behind the logic which acts on it but the departure will be justified if the more testable codebase promotes greater reliability.

 To enhance testability Oboe has also embraced dependency injection.
 Components do not instantiate their dependencies but rather rely on them